swiing/Bit-TypedArray/README.md

 # @bitarray/typedarray

-A BitArray object exhibiting the interface of standard ecmascript [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)'s.
+A bit array object exhibiting the interface of standard ecmascript [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)'s.

+> :bulb: If you are looking for easily applying bitwise operations, check out [@bitarray/es6](https://github.com/swiing/BitArray),
+> which builds on top of the present library.
+Here, we are purposely sticking to methods
+> and properties described by the ecmascript specification (there are no bitwise operations
+> on arrays specified by ecmascript).

 ## Rationale